postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ## Creating environments

-Postman displays the active environment in the environment selector, located in the header.
+Postman displays the active environment in the environment selector, located in the top right of the workbench.

 You can access all environments from __Environments__ in the sidebar.
 Select the set active icon <img alt="Set active icon" src="https://assets.postman.com/postman-docs/icon-checkmark-v9.jpg#icon" width="16px"> next to an environment to make it the active environment.